christian-bick/phantom-snatch/README.md

 <body data-status="ready">
 ```

 As soon as Phantom-Snatch sees this, it will take the snapshot and write its response.
 If PhantomJS never sees this, it will take a snapshot after 5 seconds and return it.
-Because performance has an impact on page rankings, it's higly recommended to signal Phantom-Snatch page-readyness instead of relying on a timout.
+Because performance has an impact on page rankings, it's highly recommended to signal Phantom-Snatch page-readyness instead of relying on a timout.

 ### Nginx as snapshot proxy